You are currently viewing Creating a Pet-friendly Home for Your Dog

 Designated Safe Spaces

 Dogs thrive on routine and need a sense of security within the home.
 Create a dedicated “resting areas” in a quiet corner away from high foot traffic where your dog can relax undisturbed.
-Provide a high-quality bed that offers proper joint support, especially for older dogs.
+Provide a high-quality bed that offers proper joint support.
+For senior dogs, look specifically for orthopedic memory foam beds rather than standard poly-fill, as pressure-relieving foam helps protect aging joints from the hard floor.

 Establish a station near the door to store leashes, collars, and toys.
 Keep towels nearby to wipe muddy paws and snouts before they enter the main living areas.

 Set up a consistent feeding station in a quiet area.
-Using non-slip mats under stainless steel or ceramic bowls can help minimize mess and reduce bacterial buildup.
+Use stainless steel or ceramic bowls on non-slip mats to minimise mess and reduce bacterial buildup.

 Mental and Physical Stimulation